beyond-z/beyondz-platform/README.md

 And to start website on local machine, run: $foreman start and the app will be available at http://localhost:3000

 ## Code Management
-The application stores some data in environment variables (or Heroku configuration variables on staging/live).
-These are:

-GMAIL_USERNAME=username@gmail.com # for sending email
-GMAIL_PASSWORD=password_for_gmail # for sending email
-GOOGLE_DRIVE_EMAIL=<email>
-GOOGLE_DRIVE_PASSWORD=<password>
-AWS_BUCKET=TODO
-AWS_ACCESS_KEY_ID=TODO
-AWS_SECRET_ACCESS_KEY=TODO

-They all should be set when you start the server.
-For foreman, we have a file called env.sample.
-Edit that to add the appropriate value, then rename it to ".env" (no quotes) and you can use it directly.

 Here is a nice description of the workflow we follow, which is also detailed below: